Zaphyrzan/blog-app/README.md

 # ReactJS Blog App

-This is a blog app made by intern student from Politeknik Tuanku Syed Sirajuddin In collaboration with ITBA Malang, and ALA Startup.
+This is a blog app made by intern student from Politeknik Tuanku Syed Sirajuddin.
+In collaboration with ITBA Malang, and ALA Startup.

 ## Prerequisite